gohugoio/hugoDocs/content/en/hugo-pipes/introduction.md

 ### Asset directory

-Asset files must be stored in the asset directory.
-This is `/assets` by default, but can be configured via the configuration file's `assetDir` key.
+By default, asset files are stored in the `asset` directory inside your theme.
+You can configure a different location or a different directory via the [configuration file](https://gohugo.io/getting-started/configuration/)'s `assetDir` key.

 ### From file to resource